Does Orgasm Help to Get Pregnant?

-Orgasms can be very pleasurable and are also considered as the peak of sexual excitement, but if it improves the chances of conception in women or not is not clear.
-In males, the strong muscular contractions lead to ejaculation of semen that may hold sperm, which then travels into the female reproductive tract and the fertilisation of the egg takes place.
+Orgasms can be very pleasurable and are also considered the peak of sexual excitement, but does orgasm help to get pregnant?
+In males, the strong muscular contractions lead to the ejaculation of semen that may hold sperm, which then travels into the female reproductive tract, and the fertilisation of the egg takes place.
 But whether the female’s orgasm is essential for conception is not concluded.
-Many couples have known to conceive without it, but some research indicates that getting an orgasm may slightly increase the chances of conception.
-However, it is difficult to state with absolute certainty that an orgasm can enhance the probabilities of getting pregnant.
+Many couples have been known to conceive without it, but some research indicates that getting an orgasm may slightly increase the chances of conception.
+However, it is difficult to state with absolute certainty that an orgasm can enhance the probability of getting pregnant.

 Do You Need to Get an Orgasm to Get Pregnant?

-The answer to this question is no. It is possible for a woman to get pregnant without experiencing an orgasm.
+The answer to the question, do women have to orgasm to get pregnant is no. A woman can get pregnant without experiencing an orgasm (1).
 Several surveys reveal that only about 25 per cent of females may get an orgasm during sex with their partner.

 According to experts, the clitoris plays a major role in promoting sexual excitement, which may tempt a woman to have sex and possibly become pregnant.
 But the actual occurrence of orgasm has never been successfully linked to definite reproduction.
 This is because many females can get pregnant without having an orgasm.